 Question: Do you think couples should seek counseling for conflict?

 Toben: This may sound too simple, but seek counseling when the pencil technique or its equivalent doesn’t work.
 If you’re trying to listen to each other but it just isn’t working, or if the issue is so hot that you’re simply unable to listen to each other, then it’s time to get a third-party mediator to help you work through it.
 Some couples may think it’s a sign of weakness to get that kind of help, but just the opposite is true.
 It’s a sign of strength.
 I have couples that come to me for help after 15 years regarding an issue they’ve struggled with for every one of those 15 years.
 And others come in after a month of marriage.
-Who do you think is better off?
+Yet, who do you think is better off?

 THE FIFTEEN MINUTE TIME-OUT RULE: